 Why the "Set It and Forget It" Mindset Falls Short

-Consider how quickly circumstances change around your home:
+Consider how quickly circumstances change around a home or a business:

-- Your teenager shares a door code with a friend, who shares it with someone else
+- An employee shares a door code with a colleague, who shares it with someone who's since left

 - Firmware on a smart device goes unpatched for two years

-- A motion sensor's batteries die and you don't notice for weeks
+- A motion sensor's batteries die — at your storage unit or your back door — and no one notices for weeks

 None of these are dramatic failures.
-They're just the quiet, ordinary drift that happens when security is treated as a one-time setup rather than an ongoing practice.
+They're the quiet, ordinary drift that happens when security is treated as a one-time setup rather than an ongoing practice.
+For businesses, that drift can also mean compliance exposure, liability risk, and real financial consequences.

 ---